rerdakos/artificial_life/README.md

 ### Fitness Tracker

 For this trial of 500+ simulated creatures, the fitness values for each evaluation was recorded and processed.
 Below is a figure tracking the fitness of each creature in the population, with fitness getting better with mutation in later generations.
+The most fascinating thing about this data is that if we look at seed 4 we can notice that its initial seed was by far the worst performing creature of the population.
+However, by the last generation it has become the most successful creature through its evolution and persistence.

 ![Fitness Curves](https://user-images.githubusercontent.com/122335049/224903958-0349916e-c3a9-47b3-a9dd-1891c42ba65d.png)

 To record your own data running these simulations, open sensor.py and modify the Save_Fitness function to save the fitness values in a text file.
 You can then use excel to organize the data numerically and then process into figures such as the one seen above.

+## Acknowledgements

+Thank you to the creator of r/ludobots and pyrosim.
+Thank you to Karl Sims.
+Thank you to Artificial Life at Northwestern.